djkaty/Il2CppInspector/README.md

 - _metadata-file_ - `global-metadata.dat`
 - _output-file_ - `types.cs`

-To exclude types from certain namespaces from being generated in the C¤ source file output, provide a comma-separated list of case-sensitive namespaces in `--exclude-namespaces`.
+To exclude types from certain namespaces from being generated in the C# source file output, provide a comma-separated list of case-sensitive namespaces in `--exclude-namespaces`.
 The following namespaces will be excluded if no argument is specified:

 ```
 System